 The Strato De Luxe was Framus' volume solid body in the sixties and was built in various versions.
 The shape and name are certainly US-influenced and based on the Fender Jaguar, but this is still an independent design with its own characteristics.
 Here we have an unusually built model with details we have never seen before.
 Therefore, we assume that the guitar is a "custom store" specimen.
 Framus was often happy to fulfill customer requests back then.
 A date is not to be found, but due to some details, like the "cloud" headstock, the massive knobs and the fully nickel-plated tremolo lever, we date the guitar to the end of the sixties.

 The elegantly shaped body ("Contour Body") is made of basswood, alder or larch - we don't know for sure, it is also completely lacquered inside.
-It has the inevitable neck made of maple plywood - including the headstock made of one piece - which is costly to manufacture, but straight as a die and indestructible.
+It has the inevitable neck made of beech plywood - including the headstock made of one piece - which is costly to manufacture, but straight as a die and indestructible.
 On it a rosewood fingerboard with pearloid dot inlays.
 Unusual and unique the large one-piece pickguard made of beautiful dark marbled perloid with white Framus logo.
 We have never seen it like this before.
 Fully compensated roller bridge, recessed vibrato unit with cover plate and solid metal control knobs.
 Open tuners.